-Personal Assistance may be a component of supported employment as necessary for the individual to participate in the service but may not comprise the entirety of the service.
+Personal Assistant services may be a component of Supported employment as necessary for the individual to participate in the service but may not comprise the entirety of the service.

-Transportation costs are not included in the supported employment rate.
+• Transportation costs are not included in the supported employment rate.
 Transportation is available as a separate service if necessary and able to be coordinated through the person centered planning team.